PeppeL-G/course-material/src/lectures/report-writing/README.md

 * How is authentication and authorization handled?
 * How is information about the clients remembered?
 E.g. cookies, sessions, tokens, etc.
 * Which security vulnerabilities has been thought of and is protected against?
+* Which libraries is the web application using?
 * ...

 ::: tip Tips!
 In this chapter you can expect the reader to know a lot about how web applications work, so don't expect your grandpa to understand much of what you write here.
+This chapter will primarily be read by other developers working on the project to learn how they should add new features to the web application, and by quality assurance people (your boss, your team's quality assurance member, your customer's quality assurance checker, etc.) to verify that your solution has been implemented in a good way.
 :::

 ::: warning Remember!
 This chapter is about the web application only, so no need to describe implementation details of the database.
-The only thing you need to mention about the database in this chapter is how you communicate with it.
+The only thing you need to mention about the database in this chapter is how you communicate with it/connect to it.
 :::

 ### Other chapters
 Add whichever other chapters you want that make sense to have.
 Maybe a chapter describing the website's graphical user interface is good to have?
 Or maybe designing the graphical user interface is an entire project on its own?
 Maybe the solution also includes a smartphone app?
-Then having a chapter explaining the implementation of that app maybe would be good?
+Then having a chapter explaining the implementation of that app would be good?
 Or maybe the smartphone app should be described in a separate report?
 Maybe our solution also includes special days people can come to a house and leave the clothes they want to sell there, and then others can come to the house and buy them?
 Then a chapter explaining how this works would be good, etc.

 ## Readers are stupid!
 When you write a report you must always remember that you write it for the readers.
 Each time you hesitate over something, such as: